 - ear pressure

 The stitches will be removed after about a week.
 The cochlear implant will be switched on any time between one day and 6 weeks after surgery.
-Over several sessions, an audiologist will adjust or fine tune your device to help improve your or your child's hearing.
+Over several sessions, an audiologist will adjust or fine tune the device to help improve your or your child's hearing.

 As soon as the cochlear implant is switched on, auditory rehabilitation starts.
-This involves training your brain to interpret and recognise what the sounds mean.
+This involves training the brain to interpret and recognise what the sounds mean.
 Children and adults who have been profoundly deaf might need speech therapy, which can take months or years.
 Hearing gets better and easier over time.

 What can go wrong?